baltimoreheritage/tours/_posts/2015-10-06-downtown-civil-rights-urban-renewal.md

+---
+layout: post
-# Downtown Baltimore: Civil Rights and Urban Renewal
+title: "Downtown Baltimore – Civil Rights and Urban Renewal"
+summary: "A walk around downtown Baltimore exploring the history of race, Civil Rights and changing ideas about urban renewal from the 1950s up to the present."
+date:       2015-10-16
+---

 This tour was most recently modified on 2015 October 6 based on a series of tours of Downtown's West Side developed in 2011.